W1ndst0rm/Treillage/README.md

     async for contact in get_contact_list(fv.conn, fields=['fullName', 'personId'], first_name='James'):
         print(contact['fullName'])
 ```
-This will request the personId and fullName fields for all contacts with the first_name 'James'.
+This will request the personId and fullName fields for all contacts with the first name of 'James'.
-The full name of every contact is then printed to the console.

 Using raw HTTP methods
 ----------------------